 A formal culminating experience is required for graduation.
-The capstone consulting experience is designed to enable students to demonstrate their ability to integrate their academic studies with the role of biostatistical consultant/ collaborator, which will comprise the ma or portion of their future professional practice.
+The capstone consulting experience is designed to enable students to demonstrate their ability to integrate their academic studies with the role of biostatistical consultant/collaborator, which will comprise the major portion of their future professional practice.
 Students register for P8185 Capstone Consulting Seminar, a one-semester, one-credit course during their final spring semester.
 The course requires students to attend at least one session of the Biostatistics Consulting Service and present the consult to the class for discussion.
 The Consulting Service, which is run by faculty in the Department of Biostatistics, offers advice on data analysis and appropriate methods of data presentation for publications, and provides design recommendations for public health and clinical research, including preparation of grant proposals and manuscripts.
+Operating five days a week, the Consulting Service is a free biostatistical resource for public health and other health sciences researchers at Columbia University.